 The Mandel School for Educational Leadership offers a unique program of study in the field of leadership development, which aims to broaden and deepen the fellows’ knowledge and their capacity to contribute to Israeli education.
 The educational environment at the school is characterized by a plurality of professional and theoretical fields of knowledge and cultural diversity.
 This environment allows fellows to acknowledge the multiple cultures and identities present in Israeli society, to become familiar with different perspectives and areas of knowledge, to move freely between different ways of seeing and understanding reality, and to use these different perspectives to examine complex situations.
 The school sees this diversity as a necessary resource for learning and for honing a personal-professional identity that is autonomous, conscious, and critical.
 Additional factors that enable this unique learning process include the composition of the school’s fellow cohorts and faculty, the structure of the program of study, the content of the courses taught, and the nature of the fellows’ learning products.

 ABOUT THE PROGRAM OF STUDY

 While the program of study is founded on a number of fixed elements, many of its components are developed on a more flexible basis over the course of the year, in line with the particular traits, needs, and interests of each of the fellows.
-The scope of the program, its content, and its special character enable the fellows to conduct an in-depth process in which they clarify their world view and personal-professional identity, clarify the educational goals they would like to attain, in all their complexity, and translate these ideas into a plan of action.
+The scope of the program, its content, and its unique character enable the fellows to conduct an in-depth process in which they clarify their worldview, personal and professional identity, and the educational goals they would like to attain, and translate these ideas into a plan of action.

 Read more about the program of study >>